jcdarwin/es6-bundler-demos/README.md

 We use the [browserify-shim](https://github.com/thlorenz/browserify-shim) to ensure that we don't include our dependencies in our application bundle.

-Using the [uglifyify transform](https://www.npmjs.com/package/uglifyify) means we get the chance to minify third-party code as well as our own custom code
+Using the [uglifyify transform](https://www.npmjs.com/package/uglifyify) means we get the chance to minify third-party code as well as our own custom code.

 ### Installation